Haywards Heath: History

 Haywards Heath is located in the east of the ancient parish of Cuckfield.
 A separate civil parish and urban district of Haywards Heath was created in 1894.
 From 1934 to 1974 Cuckfield, Haywards Heath and Lindfield were combined to form Cuckfield Urban District, but since 1974 the three settlements have had separate councils again.

 Haywards Heath as a settlement is a relatively modern development.
-Following the arrival of the London & Brighton Railway in 1841, its size has increased considerably.
+Following the arrival of the London & Brighton Railway in 1841, its size increased considerably.
 Haywards Heath railway station opened on 12 July 1841 and served as the southern terminus of the line until the completion of Brighton station on 21 September.
 The position of Haywards Heath, and its place on both this railway and near the main road (A23) between London and Brighton, enables it to function as a commuter town, with many residents working in London, Brighton, Crawley and Gatwick Airport.

 Other noted historical events in the town's history include: